 Choose and source your fruit trees

-Once you have agreed with your local authority on a location to plant the fruit trees the next step is to decide on which type of fruit trees you will plant.
-The Irish Seed Savers Association, who conserve and grow heritage apple and other fruit trees, can give you advice on which types will best suit your location and they also sell bareroot trees from October onwards.
-You can find their contact information here.
+Once you have agreed with your City Council on a location to plant the fruit trees the next step is to decide on which type of fruit trees you will plant.
+Your contact there will be able to recommend which types of trees will be best suited to the location.

 This is the best bit!
 Spread the word in your community - encourage people to come out to help to plant the fruit trees.
 Put posters up in local halls and coffee shops, spread the word on social media, let local community groups, retirement homes and schools know.

 Bare root fruit trees are planted in the dormant season, usually either just after the first frost in late Autumn or in January/February (depending on the weather and location).
 Aim to organize a 2-3 hour session, where you plant about 10 trees- ideally with the opportunity for coffee and a chat afterwards.

 Have someone to take photos- it’s a great way of showing the great stuff you’re doing.
 A ‘signup’ sheet is essential too- get people's names and email/phone so you can create a mailing list and add them to your ChangeX page.

 For some useful tips on planting fruit trees, check out Open Orchard Co-founder Wayne Trevor's video here here.

 Ongoing care by the community